 Radicchio grows best during the cooler seasons—spring and fall.
 Set plants in the garden in early spring (as soon as soil can be worked).
 For a fall crop, tuck plants into soil in midsummer in colder zones and early fall in regions with mild winters.
 Radicchio grows best in full sun during cooler weather; in summer, plants benefit from afternoon shade.
 Established plants can withstand frost.

 When planting, space plants 8 to 12 inches apart.
 If you know you like radicchio, you’ll want to plant 5 to 6 plants per person.
-Mix plenty of organic matter into soil prior to planting time.
+Mix plenty of organic matter into soil prior to planting time, or amend it by mixing in Miracle-Gro® Garden Soil for Vegetables & Herbs with the top few inches of soil to improve soil texture and add nutrients.
+When planting radicchio in pots, fill them with a premium quality potting mix such as Miracle-Gro® Potting Mix for best results.
 Like lettuce, radicchio is shallow-rooted and benefits from consistent soil moisture—and organic matter helps to hold moisture in soil.
 Infrequent watering increases bitter flavor of leaves and also causes uneven growth.
 Irrigate plants deeply, providing roughly 1 to 1.5 inches of water per week.
 The most critical watering period occurs 7 to 10 days before heads mature.
 Mulch soil around plants to retain moisture and limit weed growth.

-After planting, fertilize with Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food, following label directions.
+Throughout the growing season, fertilize radicchio plants with Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food, following label directions.
 Avoid over-fertilization with nitrogen, which can cause plants to bolt and become intensely bitter.
 Heads form best in cool weather; cooler temps sweeten leaf flavor.
 In all but the coldest regions, allow crowns to remain in soil after harvest.
 Mulch the crowns as cold weather settles in.
 Plants may produce a second harvest in spring and will likely do so in milder climates.